Important Notice Regarding Winter Reconnection Order

 APPOINTMENT & INFORMATION HOTLINE

-- Select Option #2 for an emergency same-day appointment.
-The emergency same-day appointment line will take calls from 9 a.m. until 11 a.m.
+- Select Option #2 for a same-day appointment.
+The same-day appointment line will take calls from 9 a.m. until 11 a.m.
 Monday through Thursday.
 Customers will be given an appointment to be seen that day between 1 p.m. and 2:30 p.m.
-(Please note: The emergency appointment line will only schedule 40 emergency appointments each day.)
+(Please note: This appointment line will only schedule 40 same-day appointments each day.)

 - We provide home visits for applicants who are housebound and live alone.